TouK/nussknacker/docs/DesigningProcesses.md

 ## Map Variable

-Evaluates `Expression` and assigns to `MapVariable.FieldName`.
-Allows to assign many of `Expression`.
+Defines new variable with one or more fields.
+Each field value is evaluated by using `Expression`.

 ![split graph](img/variable_object_window.png)

 Doesn't change records flow.
-Have to have exactly one output.
 MapVariable once defined cannot be overwritten.

 ###Subprocesses
 TBD